QuantumQuaser/California_Housing_Multi_Model_Prediction/README.md

 ## Performance Results

-The models' predictive prowess is encapsulated in the following table:
+The models' predictive accuracy is encapsulated in the follwing table:

 | Model | MSE | MAE | RMSE | CV RMSE |
 | --- | --- | --- | --- | --- |